pzol/deterministic/README.md

 Now that you have some result, you want to control flow by providing patterns.
 `#match` can match by

- * success, failure, either or any
+ * success, failure, result or any
  * values
  * lambdas
  * classes